blookewoost/perception/README.md

-# Embedded Object Detection Project Notes
+# Embedded Object Detection Pipedream

 ## 🎯 Goal
 Deploy an object detection model (starting with people detection) on an edge device with a dedicated NPU, using a fully open Linux software stack where possible.